-The more yeses you give, the more introvert you are.
+The more yeses you give, the more introverted you are.

-If you are split around the middle, then you might be ambivert.
+If you are split around the middle, then you might be an ambivert.

 Susan Cain says there are no 100% pure introverts or extroverts.

-And even if you are very introvert or very extrovert, that is not a predictor of your behavior in each situation.
+And even if you are very introverted or very extroverted, that is not a predictor of your behavior in each situation.

 It would be like saying that all men like contact sports.
 A lot of men do, but not everyone.